tarlepp/symfony-flex-backend/doc/COMMANDS.md

 make fish
 ```

-That command is shortcut for `docker-compose exec php bash/fish` command and
+That command is shortcut for `docker compose exec php bash/fish` command and
 you can use that command within your host machine.
 Note that default user
 inside that `php` container is `dev` and it has been bind to your host machine
 user and group (uid = 1000, gid = 1000) - so that you don't have issues within